 Re Pablo Star

-On the facts of Re Pablo Star were complicated, but essentially a respondent owned two companies (Pablo Star Limited (‘Pablo Star’) and Pablo Star Media Limited (‘Media’)).
+The facts of Re Pablo Star were complicated, but essentially a respondent owned two companies (Pablo Star Limited (‘Pablo Star’) and Pablo Star Media Limited (‘Media’)).
 The respondent claimed that Pablo Star owned copyright in a photograph.
 After Pablo Star was struck off the Register of Companies, the photograph was published by others, including on a website for which Welsh Ministers were responsible.
 Pablo Star was restored to the register in order to pursue breach of copyright claims against would-be defendants, including Welsh Ministers.
-A secondary issue existed over an assignment from Pablo Star to Media, subject to reservation by Pablo Star of a right to sue to for the Welsh Minister’s infringement.
+A secondary issue existed over an assignment from Pablo Star to Media, subject to reservation by Pablo Star of a right to sue (so covering claiming against the Welsh Ministers for its alleged infringement).
 On those facts, Welsh Ministers did not have interests directly affected by restoration.
 Etherton MR said, at paragraph 63:

 ‘On the assumption that Pablo Star owned the copyright in the Photograph before it was dissolved and was entitled to sue for any infringement of that copyright, third-party infringers, such as the Welsh Ministers are alleged to be, are in no worse position after restoration than before.
 The fact that the Restoration Order retrospectively validated the assignment to Media (under CA 2006 s.
 1032) does not affect this analysis.
 It merely had the consequence that, instead of being exposed to proceedings by Pablo Star, the Welsh Ministers might (always subject to the reservation to Pablo of its rights in the assignment) be exposed to proceedings by Media.
 It did not bring into existence a new asset or a new liability but merely changed the identity of the person who could enforce the copyright.’